dansmyers/IntroToCS-Fall-2019/README.md

 of four	credit	hours	results,	in	part,	from	work	expected	of	enrolled	students	both inside	and	outside	the	classroom.
 Rollins	faculty	require	that	students	average	at least	2	½	hours	of	outside	work	for	every	hour	of	scheduled	class	time.
-In	this course,	the	additional	outside-of-class	expectations	are	self-directed learning and substantial team-based projects.
+In	this course,	the	additional	outside-of-class	expectations	are	reading and substantial programming projects in our online programming environment.

 ### Recording	Device Use
 In	order	to	protect	the	integrity	of	the	classroom	experience,	the	use	of	recording